tobitege/CodeStructureAnalyzer/README.md

 optional arguments:
   -h, --help            Show this help message and examples.
   -o OUTPUT, --output OUTPUT
-                        Path to the output markdown file (default: trace_ai.md) -c CHUNK_SIZE, --chunk-size CHUNK_SIZE
+                        Path to the output markdown file or chromadb directory (default: trace_ai.md) -c CHUNK_SIZE, --chunk-size CHUNK_SIZE
                         Number of lines to read in each chunk (default: 200) --folders             Recursively include files in sub-folders of the source directory.
+  --reporter            Reporter type to use (markdown or chromadb) - for chromadb, the -o/--output must specify a folder name (e.g., "data")
   --llm-provider LLM_PROVIDER
                         LLM provider to use (default: lmstudio) --llm-host LLM_HOST   Host address for the LLM provider (default: localhost:1234)